-You can also walk from Vernazza to Monterosso, the other way round, and the same timing applies.
-I couldn’t find much information on hiking between Monterosso and Vernazza so thought I’d put your minds at rest as to what to expect, and how to make the trek as fun as possible if you fancy having a go.
+Monterosso to Vernazza is no different, but I couldn’t find much information on hiking between Monterosso and Vernazza so thought I’d put your minds at rest as to what to expect, and how to make the trek as fun as possible if you fancy having a go.

-When I hiked in September 2014 a few of the Cinque Terre trails were closed for safety, including the famous Via dell’Amore between Manarola and Riomaggiore.
+I actually wanted to hike the whole route but a few of the Cinque Terre trails were closed for safety, including the famous Via dell’Amore between Manarola and Riomaggiore.
 Manarola to Corniglia was also closed, so I couldn’t do the 24km full track.

 I got a train to Monterosso from where I was staying in Manarola (10 minutes / €2) had a look around and then hiked back to Vernazza .